 Сold Process vs. Hot Process Soap

-What’s the difference between Cold/Hot-Process Soap and Glycerin soap?
+What’s the Difference between Cold/Hot-Process Soap and Glycerin Soap?

 There are two answers.
-Technically, all true soap (as defined by the FDA) is glycerin soap, since glycerin is a natural by-product of saponification.
+Technically, all true soap (as defined by the FDA) is glycerin soap since glycerin is a natural by-product of saponification.

 What most people know as glycerin soap – transparent or opaque bars, often with fun things floating in them – is different.
 That glycerin soap usually takes saponification a couple of steps further.
 A sugar-alcohol solution is added to the saponified mixture along with extra glycerin.
 The alcohol solution helps maintain transparency, and the extra glycerin balances the drying nature of the alcohol.

-Melt-and-pour soap is made a from a pre-made base usually sold in blocks.
+Melt-and-pour soap is made from a pre-made base, usually sold in blocks.
 Soapmakers melt a portion of the base, adding colorants, scent agents, exfoliants, and moisturizers to the melted portion.
 This is also the point at which swirls and decorative objects are added.
 While it’s still hot, the finished base is poured into molds.